bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # retry delay of &lt;bes action&gt; : time interval

-Returns the &amp;lt;time interval&amp;gt; object that represents the amount of time to wait before retrying after a failure.
-If the action is not set to delay for a time interval before retrying then this will return a &amp;quot;non-existent&amp;quot; error.
+Returns the &lt;time interval&lt; object that represents the amount of time to wait before retrying after a failure.
+If the action is not set to delay for a time interval before retrying then this will return a "non-existent" error.

 # retry limit of &lt;bes action&gt; : integer

 Returns the maximum number of times the action will be retried after failure.
-If the action is not set to be retried, then this will return a &amp;quot;non-existent&amp;quot; error.
+If the action is not set to be retried, then this will return a "non-existent" error.

 # retry wait for reboot flag of &lt;bes action&gt; : boolean